scipy-conference/scipy_proceedings/papers/pydra/paper.rst

      result = mean_dev(my_data=[...])()

   When the task is executed `result.output` will contain two attributes: `mean` and `std`.
-These named outputs allowing passing different outputs to different downstream nodes in a dataflow.
+Named attributes facilitate passing different outputs to different downstream nodes in a dataflow.

 * ``ShellCommandTask`` is a *Task* used to run shell commands and executables.